Drag Con Panel Extravaganza: Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'A-'.
+Andy Swift of TVLine said Blair Sr. Clair "was simply no match for Vixen's gymnastics and air-trumpet skills (even if it looked like she was playing the saxophone half the time)".
 Gay Times ranked Asia O'Hara's look seventh in a 2018 overview of the thirteen best runway looks from the season.
+Sam Brooks ranked the "I'm Coming Out" performance number 98 in The Spinoff's 2019 "definitive ranking" of the show's 162 lip-sync contests to date.